 Getting to the city

-Hertz, Avis, Budget, Murrays Europcar and National Car Rentals all operate from car-hire desks in the Arrivals Concourse.
+Hertz, Avis, Budget, Europcar, Dooley Car Rentals, Enterprise Rent-a-car and Sixt all operate from car-hire desks in the Arrivals Concourse.
 There are also a number of pre-booked car-hire desks on this concourse.
-These include Argus, Atlas.
-Dan Dooley, Hamills, Malones, Sixt and Thrifty.

 Flights to Dublin International Airport are available from Aer Lingus, Air Canada, Air France, Air Italy, American Airlines, bmi, Delta, Emirates, Etihad, Flybe, Iberia, Jet2.com, Lufthansa, Pegasus, Ryanair, Swiss, Thomson, Turkish Airlines, United and US Airways.